ozguryazilimas/wp-postane/imsanity/readme.txt

 == Upgrade Notice ==

+= 2.3.8 =
+* network settings page only available when plugin is network-activated, please let me know if that sounds crazy to you: https://ewww.io/contact-us/

 = 2.3.6	=
 * tested up to WP 4.4
 * if resized image is not smaller than original, then keep original